faq’s

 Do you take Insurance?

-Yes!
-I am now accepting most major insurances.
-Insurance is not accepted for all programs and services.
 Please confirm with your insurance provider if nutrition services are covered.
-Feel free to email me at andreanorelle@andreanorelle to confirm and for any detailed questions you may have.
-Once your insurance is confirmed, you will get a private booking link!
+Feel free to email me at andreanorelle@andreanorelle for questions you may have.

 How much does it cost to work with a dietitian?

-We do accept insurance for most nutrition services.
+We accept insurance for most nutrition services.
 Please confirm with your insurance coverage, including copays and other associated costs.

+Clarity calls are $250 and are self-pay only.
 We accept Visa, Mastercard, AMEX, FSA, and HSA debit/credit cards and reimbursement.
 Financing options are available.
 Click here to get started.

 Do you offer single sessions?

-What do we discuss on the Clarity Call?
+What do we discuss on the calls?

 Are appointments offered in the office or virtually?